Key takeaways

 - Personal or family history of medullary thyroid carcinoma (MTC)

-- History of multiple endocrine neoplasia syndrome type 2 (MEN 2)
+- History of Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)

-- Allergic to any ingredients in Mounjaro
+- Allergy to any ingredients in Mounjaro

 Overdose